 Our proprietary technology uses transfusion-grade, standard packed red blood cells of all four blood groups (O, A, B and AB), which we obtain from blood banks.
 We match the red blood cells used to the blood type of the patient receiving treatment.
 The red blood cells are subjected to osmotic stress, which opens and reseals pores on the surface of the cells and allows therapeutic compounds to be added and then trapped inside the cells.
 Encapsulation offers a number of benefits as compared to free-form compounds.
 By protecting the therapeutic substance from detection and clearance by the body's immune system, encapsulation is designed to reduce the potential for allergic reactions and to allow the therapeutic substance to remain in the body longer.
 The cellular membranes of the red blood cells also protect the body against the direct toxicity of the drug substance, which results in a decreased incidence of side effects.
 In the case of L-asparaginase, encapsulation has been shown to extend the half-life of free-form L-asparaginase from one day to approximately 30 days, which should lead to fewer injections required for treatment and a lower overall dose.
-Another form of L-asparaginase derived from the bacteria E. coli, currently marketed under the brand name Oncaspar, has a half-life of eight days.
 We believe that these features make eryaspase a promising therapy for patients who may not be able to tolerate currently available free-form L-asparaginases.